Bhavaniyellamla/RemotePractice/read.md

 # this file contains description of our project
-# modification in cloud done by  Bhavani
+# modification in cloud done by  Bhavani.